-Mental health is oh-so-important and yet so many of us are guilty of not giving it enough thought.
+Mental health is oh-so-important, yet so many of us are guilty of not giving it enough thought.
 Mental wellbeing can affect your mood, attitude and behaviour.
 It can stretch a bad day into a bad week, a bad month or even longer.
-So World Mental Health Day (October 10th) is a great opportunity to stop and assess how we’re really feeling and think about where to get help if we, or anyone we know, needs it.
+Now is a great opportunity to stop and assess how we’re really feeling and think about where to get help if we, or anyone we know, needs it.

 Having a positive mental state can really help people cope with stress and live better.
 On the flip side, poor mental health can cause disruptions in life, work and school.
 Depression is one of the most common problems teenagers face and is a lot more serious than a young person displaying typical signs of just being a chronic couch potato.
 We’ve been talking to Dr Arti Jaiswal, a US-trained paediatric doctor based at IMC Paediatric, to tap in on her expertise on depression in teens, the signs parents should be looking for and – most importantly – how to help.